lincolntaranto/angular-blog/README.md

 ## Modifications in relation to the original.

-Added minor layout improvements to images and HR, and responsiveness for mobile platforms.
+Added minor layout improvements to images and HR, and responsiveness for mobile platforms